k-box/k-box/docs/user/en/microsite/index.md

 The deletion of a microsite can be performed only by the Project Administrator, by pressing the _Delete Microsite_ button.
 A confirmation dialog, like the one pictured below, will be showed.

 ![microsite delete](./img/microsite-delete.png)

-Once you hit _Remove_ the Microsite will be permanently deleted and the URL will not be reachable anymore.

 ## Previous: [Overview](../administration/intro.md)